Azure/portaldocs/portal-sdk/generated/top-telemetry-alerting.md

 }
 ```

-<a name="create-regression-configuration-1-what-is-environments-1"></a>
+<a name="create-prevalidation-and-regression-configuration-1-what-is-environments-1"></a>
 #### What is environments?

 "environments" property is an array.
 Each of its elements represents a set of alerting criteria for an environment.

-<a name="create-regression-configuration-1-what-is-environment-1"></a>
+<a name="create-prevalidation-and-regression-configuration-1-what-is-environment-1"></a>
 #### What is environment?

 "environment" property is an array.
-Its supported value is portal.azure.com or ms.portal.azure.com or portal.azure.cn or canary.portal.azure.com
-or any other legit portal domain name, a.k.a., national cloud and air-gapped cloud domain names are supported too.
-Multiple values can be set for an "environment" property.
+Its supported value for this alert is portal.azure.com or ms.portal.azure.com.
+For regression alerts, cn or canary.portal.azure.com or any other legit portal domain name, a.k.a., national cloud and air-gapped cloud domain names are supported too.
+Prevalidation alerts are only available in ms.portal.azure.com and the portal.azure.com portal domains.
+Mutiple values can be set for an "environment" property.

-<a name="create-regression-configuration-1-what-is-enabled-1"></a>
+<a name="create-prevalidation-and-regression-configuration-1-what-is-enabled-1"></a>
 #### What is enabled?

-"enabled" property is used to enable (when "enabled" is true) or disable ("enabled" is false) alerts on various level
-depending on where it is in customization json.
+"enabled" property is used to enable (when "enabled" is true) or disable ("enabled" is false) alerts on various level depending on where it's located in customization json.
 For details, see "enabled" property in json snippet.

 You can define N number of criteria like the below.